 - Jobs must pay a starting wage of 100% of the laborshed wage and will reach 120% within three years (by the end of the contract performance period)

-For projects in counties that are determined to be in an "economically distressed area", jobs only need to meet the 100% laborshed wage threshold through the life of the project.
+- Projects in counties that are determined to be in an "economically distressed area", jobs only need to meet the 100% laborshed wage threshold through the life of the project

-Projects receiving funding through the EDSA program will need to meet the 90% laborshed wage threshold.
+- Projects receiving funding through the Economic Development Set Aside (EDSA) program must meet the 90% laborshed wage threshold

-The most current covered wage and employment data available from IWD will be used.
+- Most current covered wage and employment data from IWD used

-The wage will be computed as a mean wage figure and represented in terms of an hourly wage rate.
+- Wage computed as a mean wage figure and represented in terms of an hourly rate

-Only the wages paid by employers for jobs performed within the first two zones of a laborshed area will be included.
+- Only wages paid for jobs performed within the first 2 zones of a laborshed area included

-The wages paid by employers in the following categories will be excluded from the calculation: government, retail trade, heath care and social assistance, and accommodations and food service.
-The wages paid by employers in all other categories will be included in the calculation.
+- Wages paid in government, retail trade, heath care and social assistance, and accommodations and food service will be excluded from the calculation

-To the extent that a laborshed area includes zip codes from states other than Iowa, the wages paid by employers in those zip codes may be included if IWD has finalized a data sharing agreement with the state in question and has received the required data.
+- If laborshed area includes zip codes from states, wages paid in those zip codes may be included if IWD has a final data sharing agreement with the state and has required data

-Only those wages within two standard deviations from the mean wage will be included.
+- Only wages within 2 standard deviations from the mean wage included